Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Conclusions

 \section{Conclusions}

-This paper reports two fundamental results, Theorems \ref{thm1} and \ref{thm2}, on the surface-displacement distributions implied by a mixed microcanonical-canonical Gibbs ensemble of the truncated KdV system.
-We have shown that if {\em either} the inverse temperature vanishes {\em or} nonlinearity is absent, then displacement statistics converge to Gaussian in the large cutoff-wavenumber limit of TKdV.
-Taken together, these results imply necessary conditions for anomalous wave statistics.
-In particular, both non-zero inverse temperature and nonlinearity must be present for the displacement statistics to deviate from Gaussian.
-The findings provides a rigorous foundation to support numerical observations made in previous studies \cite{Majda2019, MooreJNS2020}.
+This paper reports two fundamental results, Theorems \ref{thm1} and \ref{thm2}, on the surface-displacement distributions implied by a canonical-microcanonical Gibbs ensemble of the truncated KdV system.
+Theorem \ref{thm1} establishes that vanishing inverse temperature, $\invtemp=0$, implies Gaussian displacement statistics in the limit of large cutoff-wavenumber, $\Lambda \to \infty$.

+For $\beta >0$, our numerical sampling experiments demonstrate that the linear TKdV system can produce symmetric, yet highly non-Gaussian, statistics, contrasting with the common intuition that linearity leads to a Gaussian state.
+To offer resolution, we identify a precise scaling law, $\invtemp C_2 = \oo(\Lambda^{-2})$, that guarantees convergence to Gaussian statistics in the linear system, as established by Theorem \ref{thm2}.
+In particular, the fixed-energy formalism, which has been recognized by others as the most physically relevant \cite{Lebowitz1988, Lebowitz1989}, renders the convergence to Gaussian non-trivial.
+The scaling law clearly delineates two parameter regimes: that in which the intuitive association of linearity with Gaussian statistics holds, and that in which it does not.
+Taken together, the new rigorous results imply necessary conditions for anomalous wave behavior, namely non-zero inverse temperature {\em and} either nonlinearity or the violation of scaling law \eqref{scaling}.

+In the regime of stronger nonlinearity, the form of $\Hthree$ in \eqref{H3H2} shows that nonlinearity promotes skewed microstates in the Gibbs ensemble \eqref{Gibbs2}, in agreement with both laboratory and numerical experiments.
+However, determining the precise skewed distribution to which surface-displacement statistics converge under those conditions remains an open question.
+One candidate suggested by empirical evidence is a mean-zero gamma distribution \cite{Bolles2019, Majda2019}.
+In future work, we hope to extend the foundation established here to examine such possibilities.